About Dr Chloe Yale Pinto

 Dr Chloe Yale Pinto 's Research

-Chloe’s doctoral project focused on the relationship between artwork and antisemitism in Ezra Pound’s work and thought.
-Her current research investigates the interplay between textual antisemitism and literary theory, researching how the plasticity of anti-Jewish prejudice informs and infects the meaning of words.
-She is also the current book review editor at the Journal for Contemporary Antisemitism.
-Her academic interests include: visual culture; the history of antisemitism and the Holocaust; modernism; Jewish literature; film theory; avant-garde poetics and psychoanalysis.
+Chloe’s PhD focused on the relationship between artwork and antisemitism in Ezra Pound’s work and thought, and she is currently revising her doctoral thesis into a monograph.
+Her current research investigates the interplay between textual antisemitism and literary theory, analysing how the plasticity of anti-Jewish prejudice informs and infects the meaning of words.
+She previously worked as the book review editor for the Journal of Contemporary Antisemitism.
+Her academic interests include: visual culture; the history of antisemitism and the Holocaust; modernism; Jewish literature; film theory; avant-garde poetics; popular culture and psychoanalysis.

 ‘Canto 91′ in: Readings in the Cantos: Volume Three, ed.
 John Gery and Richard Parker, (Liverpool: Liverpool University Press) [forthcoming].